gregorianrants/buildhat_node_bot/README.md

 ## Currently being worked on

-Tracking robot position using odometery displaying the robot position on a map on the desktop.  odometry will be used for shorterm position and then position will be corrected intermittently using computer vision and markers of a know position.
+Tracking robot position using odometery displaying the robot position on a map on the desktop.  odometry will be used for shorterm position and then position will be corrected intermittently using computer vision and markers of a known position.

 Expanding the readme to have full documentation and explanations of design decisions and how the various components of the robot were designed and implemented.